johnhenry/ai.matey/readme.md

 - A **mock implementation** of window.ai and it's sub-modules that can be used for testing.

-- An **API-compatible clients** that mirrors window.ai.
-It can be used as a drop-in replacement for the window.ai backed by popular AI Services like *OPENAI*/*OLLAMA* and *GOOGLE GEMINI*.
+- Multiple **API-compatible clients** that mirror window.ai.
+They can be used as drop-in replacements for the window.ai, - but backed by popular AI Services:

+- _ollama_
+- _openai_
+- _gemini_
+- _anthropic_

 ## Documentation: Chrome AI API